mlswg/mls-protocol/draft-ietf-mls-protocol.md

 uncompressed Elliptic-Curve-Point-to-Octet-String conversion according to
 {{SECG}}.

+The signatures used in this document are encoded as specified in {{!RFC8446}}.
+In particular, ECDSA signatures are DER-encoded and EdDSA signatures are defined as the concatenation of `r` and `s` as specified in {{?RFC8032}}.

 To disambiguate different signatures used in MLS, each signed value is prefixed by a label as shown below: